Misc

 Eh I use this toilet paper!
 Are we switching to it for the toilets?” asked an eager colleague when we took out the Cloversoft bundle to start taking photos.
 Evidently, there’s some brand loyalty here, and after trying it out ourselves we could easily see why.

-Price: 6/10.
-Cloversoft has one of the most expensive toilet papers.
+Price: 5/10.
+Cloversoft is the most expensive toilet paper on this list.

 Comfort: 8/10.
 The plain, patternless design feels good when wiping down, and it might also be a mental thing knowing you’re using unbleached and sustainable TP.